 The publication of v1.2 will have no automatic impact when software was expressly covered “by the EUPL v1.1 only” (current licensors may opt for updating, or not), but v1.2 will be compatible with v1.1.

-Joinup has registered your comments, thoughts and suggestions on the new draft EUPL v1.2 and the accompanying working paper.
+Joinup has registered your comments, thoughts and suggestions on the new a href="https://Nouvel upload le 16 juin 2014 : working paper.
 You will read some of these comments below.
 Other comments (i.e. on Linux forums, from OSI reviewers) where considered also.

 Comments are public.
 A first series of comments was closed on 15 March 2013, but as the approval process of the EUPL v1.2 takes more time (and is still subject to revision by the Legal Service until to March 2014, additional comments are still welcome.